Building a Stronger Future.

 Child Care Market Analysis (January - April)

-Parent, Provider, and Employer surveys complete - FCF to analyze and compile results.
-Report to be presented to SEDC in April.
+Parent, Provider, and Employer surveys complete - FCF analyzed and compiled results.
+See the full Market Analysis.

 Strategic Planning (April - August)

-Identify community priorities; Develop goals, strategies, and vision; Report to be presented to SEDC in August.
+Identify community priorities; Develop goals, strategies, and vision; Report presented to SEDC in August.
+Read the Strategic Plan.

 Financial Modeling (4 months)